archwisp/PHPEncryptData/README.md

 * Constant-time MAC comparison
 * Uses /dev/urandom as its PRNG

+## Smart Crypto People

+Every bit of review and feedback you're willing to provide is appreciated.
+If you see a major bug, efficiency improvement, or design decision that can be improved in a concrete way, please submit an issue.

+Thank you!

 ## Example

 The goal of this libary was secure defaults and simplicity.
 There are